wealthfront/screencaptor/README.md

 ### Handling Dynamic data within views

 This is a pretty common case that we run into where we have a dynamic piece of data displayed on the view that might change with every run of the test.
 The classic example is any date that gets displayed on the screen.
-And for this, we have a way of disabling/hiding these views when we take the screenshot using the  **ViewVisibilityModifier**.
+And for this, we have a way of disabling/hiding these views when we take the screenshot using the **VisibilityViewMutator**.
 This turns the views to be  **INVISIBLE** right before taking the screenshot and turns the views to their initial state after the screenshot is taken.

 ### Disabling cursor and scrollbars